Dates and times vary. Please consult the calendar for available dates and times

 Appointments will be scheduled on the half hour.

 Scroll down to view the schedule calendar for available time slots.
 Appointments can be made in advance.
 You can sign up for an appointment by email moc.e1490750468nilno1490750468godyl1490750468imaf@1490750468eciff1490750468o1490750468 or call 253-854-9663 with your time preference and we will get back to you with confirmation.
 Cancellations must be made at least 24 hours in advance or you will be charged.
 A waiting list will be taken if appointments fill up.

 NOTE: Appointment priority at Family Dog is given to Dr. Schaefer’s current/ongoing clients and Family Dog referrals.
 We do our best to keep this calendar updated; however, you will not be guaranteed an appointment until you speak directly with our office and/or receive a confirmation email from us.
 If you are unable to schedule an appointment at Family Dog, please contact Dr. Schaefer directly to meet with her at one of her other locations.
 (Dr. Schaefer’s contact info is below.)

-If this is your first time consulting with Dr. Patti, she recommends that you bring along any pertinent x-rays and/or lab work, so be sure to allow time to obtain those materials from your regular veterinarian.
+If this is your first time consulting with Dr. Patti, please fill out this new client form Canisport Veterinary Services and bring it with you to your first appointment.
+Dr. Schaefer also recommends that you bring along any pertinent x-rays and/or lab work, so be sure to allow time to obtain those materials from your regular veterinarian.
 The typical appointment lasts 30 minutes.
-Questions for Dr. Patti regarding complicated cases may be emailed to her at moc.l1487858042oa@MV1487858042Ditta1487858042P1487858042 or leave a message on her voice mail at (360) 923-5759.
+Questions for Dr. Patti regarding complicated cases may be emailed to her at moc.l1490750468oa@MV1490750468Ditta1490750468P1490750468 or leave a message on her voice mail at (360) 923-5759.
 Please allow at least 48 hours for her reply.

 * Please note the following rules for attending Dr. Patti Schaefer appointments at Family Dog Training Center *